pcxlab/Quick-PCXWINZipExtractor/README.md

 ﻿# Quick-PCXWINZipExtractor
-Fastest way to extract zip files
+The fastest way to extract zip files.
-Tested for windows OS
+Built for windows OS.